AyoubCoding21/vimrc/README.md

 It has also pre-built keybindings for C++, Node, Python and Svelte-check compilation and also has other keybindings alongside the normal vim keybindings.

-For plugins, it uses fzf, fzf.vim and ctrlp.vim for file searching, ALE and coc.nvim for LSP and intellisense and error-catching, Airline and OneDark to make the UI of vim better, JSX, Svelte and GLSL plugins for other programming langs and yats and devicons and many others.
+For plugins, it uses fzf, fzf.vim and ctrlp.vim for file searching, ALE and coc.nvim for LSP and intellisense and error-catching, Airline and OneDark to make the UI of vim better, JSX, Svelte and GLSL plugins for other programming langs and YATS and DevIcons and many others.

 # Images preview